25+ of the Most Beautiful Lighthouses in the USA You Have To Visit

 New Point Loma Light, Point Loma NAS, San Diego, Southern Coast, California

 The New Point Loma Lighthouse is also within Cabrillo National Monument but you cannot access the immediate grounds around it.
-It’s still operational and is an active US Coast Guard station, but you can see it from the road and it’s really cool looking.
+It’s still operational and is an active US Coast Guard station, but you can see it from the road and it’s really cool looking with its metal structure.
 Of all of the lighthouses in the USA, the New Point Loma Light is unusual, as there are only a few others with a similar structure.
 It’s the only one on the west coast of its kind.
+We stayed nearby at the BW Plus Island Palms Resort and were able to get to Cabrillo very quickly to catch sunset here.

 Tip: for best viewing and photography, head down the bluff in your vehicle and pull over to get some cool shots.
 Take the time to get out of your car, please.

-The St Augustine Lighthouse is one of our favorites we’ve ever visited.
+The St Augustine Lighthouse is one of our favorites we’ve ever visited and now we live nearby in Butler Beach, FL.
 True, it’s got some height restrictions that prevent little people from going up to the top, but it’s pretty awesome.
 There are 219 steps to the top and by the time you get there you’re tired.
-The view is incredible, the lighthouse itself is very photogenic, and the grounds are set up perfectly for family travel.
+The view of the town of Saint Augustine is incredible, the lighthouse itself is very photogenic, and the grounds are set up perfectly for family travel.
 There is a comprehensive museum in the lighthouse keepers’ quarters and a really cool playground for kids.
 It’s an incredible stop on any Florida road trip itinerary.
 The lighthouses in the USA are almost all family friendly, so keep supporting them so they keep being there for us!

-Tip: if you’re stopping here, you might as well also pop down to Fort Matanzas for some more historical goodness.
+Tip: if you’re stopping here, you might as well also pop down to Fort Matanzas or the Castillo de San Marcos for some more historical goodness.
 It’s not a lighthouse but it is an awesome old fort/tower and one of the first sites to get Federal funding for its protection and restoration.

 Key West Lighthouse, Key West, Florida Keys, Florida

-The southernmost of the lighthouses in the USA, the Key West Lighthouse is your idylic lantern in the Caribbean.
+The southernmost of the lighthouses in the USA, the Key West Lighthouse is your idyllic lantern in the Caribbean.
 It is available for tours and is a great way to stretch your legs after you’ve made the long drive through all of the Keys.
 There are also some beautiful art installations on the grounds that show the vibrant culture that’s overtaken the island.
-See what else is awesome about the Key West Lighthouse and surrounding area as told by Carmen’s Luxury Travels (she’s great!).
+See what else is awesome about the Florida Keys and beyond (Dry Tortugas National Park has two lighthouses!).

-St Johns River Light, Mayport Village, North Atlantic Coast, Florida
+NOT AWESOME – St Johns River Light, Mayport Village, Florida

-The St Johns River Light is an interesting one.
+The St Johns River Light is an interesting one located on the north side of Jacksonville.
 Um, the lighthouse is only visible from a distance unless you’ve got naval base clearance to see it up close… which is why we could only see it from the ferry crossing the St Johns River heading north out of Florida.
 It made a fun peekaboo at us, but just bummed us out that we couldn’t actually visit it.
-It’s one of the few lighthouses in the USA that is red!
+It’s one of the few lighthouses in the USA that is red, similar to the Ponce Inlet Light.

-We’ve saved the best for last!
 The St Simons Island Lighthouse in southern Georgia is wonderful for a family visit.
-There are no height restrictions for climbing the tower, the view from the top is awesome… and as a reward for the kids who make the climb, there’s a waterpark and playground next door.
+There are no height restrictions for climbing the tower, the view from the top is awesome, looking out over Jekyll Island and beyond.
+As a reward for the kids who make the climb, there’s a waterpark and playground next door.
 We loved our time here at the museum and doing the climb.
 It’s a must-see if you’re touring the Golden Isles of Georgia!

 Tip: the King and Prince Resort is close by and is a great family travel hotel.
 It’s directly on the beach and caters to families without question.
 Really, an A+ place!